artyom285/project-three/README.md

 UFC Fight Night: Font vs. Garbrandt;
 UFC Fight Night: Ya vs. Dvalishvilin;

-Some Youtube links are not included in the objects since these events are not yet happened during that time when this project was created
+Some Youtube links are not included in the objects since these events are not yet happened during that time when this project was created;

+If you use Live Server and the result doesn't show up at thr first time, please reload the page...